 About us: We provide direct medical operational support for the air base wing.
-We conduct all periodic health assessments, separation history and physicals, occupational health, overseas clearances and annual medical evaluation boards.
+We conduct all periodic health assessments, separation history and physicals, occupational health, overseas clearances, deployment health assessments, and annual medical evaluation boards..

-Location: Building 760, First Floor, within the Family Health and Women’s Health Clinic
+Location: Building 760, First Floor, within the Family Health Clinic

 About us: We are available for active duty, retirees, and dependents.
-Our staff consists of specially trained psychologists and a registered nurse working as consultants to the primary care managers.
+Our staff consists of a specially trained psychologist and a registered nurse working as consultants to the primary care managers.
 Behavioral Health Clinic appointments are brief 30-minute sessions to address factors that limit overall health.

 Location: Building 760, Room 2H-C2/C4

 Hours: Monday through Friday, 7:30 a.m. to 4:30 p.m.

 About us: We provide a health surveillance capability, which promotes force generation through sampling, identification, quantification, assessment, risk communication, control and documentation of potential exposures.

 Location: Building 760, First Floor, next to the Flight Medicine Clinic

 About us: We provide chiropractic care to active duty personnel only.
 All new appointments are scheduled directly through us at the phone number listed above.
 Chiropractic care gives special attention to the physiological and biomechanical aspects including structural, spinal, musculoskeletal, neurological, vascular, nutritional, emotional and environmental relationships.
 Our service specifically includes the adjustment and manipulation of the articulations and adjacent tissues of the human body, particularly of the spinal column.
 We also treat intersegmental aberrations for alleviation of related functional disorders.
 Chiropractic is a drug-free, non-surgical science and, as such, does not include pharmaceuticals or surgery.
 Care is provided by a non-government civilian chiropractor and technician.